 Co-Chairs: Gayatri Malhotra, Tauhid Mahmud, Supriya Misra

-SAPHA’s Communications Committee strives to increase awareness and education about important health issues affecting South Asian communities in the United States while also connecting community members with the latest news and professional opportunities in the public health field.
-To this end, the Communications Committee undertakes a range of activities, from the upkeep of SAPHA’s website to promoting community health education through user-friendly health factsheets and keeping the field updated with the latest news and happenings through quarterly e-newsletters, the Google Groups listserv, and social media outlets such as Facebook and Twitter.
+SAPHA’s Communications Committee strives to increase awareness and education about important health issues affecting South Asian communities in the US while also connecting community members with the latest news and professional opportunities in the public health field.
+To this end, the Communications Committee undertakes a range of activities, from the upkeep of SAPHA’s website to promoting community health education through user-friendly health factsheets and keeping the field updated with the latest news and happenings through quarterly newsletters, SAPHA’s google group listserv, and social media outlets such as Facebook, Twitter, and LinkedIn.

 Membership and Partnership